Niwo1403/SimpleDnsServerSimulation/overview.md

 * Logging is implemented in a different format, but basic logging works.
 * The Proxy can only process simple HTTP requests, so most websites look really plain.
 * All HTTP servers are running
+* The log will be appended to the current log, so the files will contain the logs of all time (but are initially empty).
+So logs couldn't get lost by a server restart or interrupt of any kind (closing window, task manager kill, ...).